weichslgartner/weichslgartner.github.io/projects.md

 Collection<Player> playerList = problem.getPlayers();
 ```

-A player is characterized by a unique name, his club, his tactical position, is price (value), and the points:
+A player is characterized by a unique name, his club, his tactical position, is price (value), and the points (the average rating is not used for the optimization, as the leaderboard only relies on points):

 ```java
 public class Player implements Comparable<Player> {